 Four pre-conditions have been proposed by contemporary political scientists, to achieve a successful "reconstruction and stabilization" process.
-They have been thoroughly studied (6, 7) and even tried out in the recent Iraq and Afghanistan situations.
+They have been thoroughly studied (Robbins, 2005) and even tried out in the recent Iraq and Afghanistan situations (Fensterer, 2006).
 They are:

 - 1. Establishment of Personal Security (for citizens and former regime personnel) - 2.
 Establishment of Law and Order (police, military and judicial areas) - 3.
 Establishment of Critical Infrastructure (employment, healthcare, education) - 4.
-Establishment of Effective Government (associations, unions, political parties)
+Establishment of Effective Government (associations, unions, political parties).

-These conditions should pursue, especially in the Cuban case, the establishment of a permanent, stable, independent and neutral political system; one that will pose no more, any security or international problem to the United States (US), as it occurred during the Cold War due to its alignment with the Soviet Union.
-Let's explain this with an example.

-In the past, some US administrations fostered "friendly" regimes in several neighboring countries.
-For example, in 1952 Cuba had a young, growing democracy and an election coming.
-The two front-running nationalistic but democratic presidential candidates were Hevia and Agramonte.
-The third and weakest candidate, General Batista, was considered a friend of the US.
-He implemented a coup, taking over the country and receiving the recognition of the American government.
-The long-term result of supporting General Batista over the established democratic process was the creation of political conditions that generated revolution against Batista's regime and the establishment of the 50 year old, one-party dictatorship, which brought the mentioned military and political problems.
+These conditions should pursue, especially in the Cuban case, the establishment of a permanent, stable, independent and neutral political system; one that will pose no more, any security or international problem to the United States, as it occurred during the Cold War due to its alignment with the Soviet Union.
+An example illustrates this issue.
+In the past, some U.S. administrations fostered "friendly" regimes in several neighboring countries.
+For example, in 1952 Cuba had a young, growing democracy, and an election coming.
+The two front-running nationalistic, but democratic, presidential candidates were Carlos Hevia and Roberto Agramonte.
+The third and weakest candidate, General Fulgencio Batista, was considered a friend of the United States.
+He carried out a coup, taking over the country and receiving the recognition of the American government.
+The long-term result of supporting General Batista over the established democratic process was the creation of political conditions that generated revolution against Batista's regime and the establishment of a 50-year-old, one-party dictatorship, which brought the mentioned military and political problems.

-We contrast such decision with the American support for the democratic regime created by President Jose Figueres in Costa Rica.
-Figueres' regime was fairly independent in international terms, but still a strong member of the OAS and the Western World.
-We put forward that the US currently faces a similar decision regarding Cuba.
-For, the US supports a paced, phased transition to a pluralistic system in Cuba, or it risks that such a transition does not take place at all, leaving open Cuba's future development as well as the nature of its international relations with the US.
+We contrast such decision with the American support for the democratic regime created by President José Figueres in Costa Rica.
+Figueres' regime was fairly independent in international terms, but remained a stable, strong member of the Organization of American States and the Western World.
+We posit that the U.S. currently faces a similar decision regarding Cuba.
+For, either the U.S. supports a paced, phased transition to a pluralistic system in Cuba, or it risks that such a transition does not take place at all, leaving open Cuba's future development as well as the nature of its relations with the United States.